sonic-net/SONiC/doc/techsupport/crash_capture.md

 WantedBy=multi-user.target
 ```

 Note: Both of these will have strict ordering dependency on database.service and not swss or sonic.target, because the crashes might occur during the swss/syncd bringup etc. And for this to be captured the service should be active before the start of these services.
+The other dependency is `crash-capture-configure.service` which will be explained in the next section.

 ### 4.3 crash-capture ecosystem should be configurable.